pchev/libpasastro/raw/Readme.txt

 It export C function we can link from Pascal to load a raw buffer and return a pointer to the raw data.
 The rest of the processing is in the Pascal code.

+This procedure is tested with "LibRaw 201910 snapshot" it may require adjustement with another version.

 LINUX:
 ======